ivillicana/ivillicana.github.io/_posts/2019-02-08-validations_in_rails_and_activerecord.markdown

 ---

 Databases are great!
 Actually, let's be more specific: databases with valid data are great.
-Databases with missing or invalid dataare not.
+Databases with missing or invalid data are not.
 It can be a pain in the neck trying to deal with invalid data.
 Validations allow us to ensure that only valid data is saved into our database.
 A very simple example would be dealing with users.
 In many cases, a user must have a name, an email, etc. And we don't want to save a user without those details.
 How can Rails help us?
 ```ruby
 class User
   validates :name, presence: true